-HPC & Provincial TeamTraining Venue Bidding Process
+Team Ontario Training Venue Bidding Process

 Ontario Volleyball is interested in confirming a venue for the Team Ontario Black training camp in July 2019.
 Facilities meeting the requirements and interested in hosting the highest level of high performance volleyball programming in Ontario can send a formal quote to Lauren Breadner at lbreadner@ontariovolleyball.org before November 2nd, 2018.